Financial Controller Qualifications & Skills

 Institute of Chartered Accountants in England and Wales (ICAEW)

-Many professionals acquire these qualifications while working in other financial accounting-related roles.
-Since this is a senior-level position, the focus is invariably more towards what a candidate has achieved during their several years of work experience rather than the academic pedigree.
-However, Fortune 500 companies might still prefer candidates with a tier 1 MBA degree, as they do for most of their leadership positions.
+Many professionals get these qualifications while working in other financial accounting-related roles.
+What a candidate has achieved at work is more important than their education for this job.
+Yet, Fortune 500 companies may still favour candidates with a Tier 1 MBA degree.
+This is true for many of their top roles.

 Work Experience and Internships

-A Controller should show their work readiness on CVs, resumes and achievements.
-The candidate is also well-equipped to learn generally accepted accounting principles.
-Since many firms value experience and educational experience, internships are a way for a student to prepare for work in accounting.
-Students typically attend these programmes after graduating with university credits.
-Both options are available for accountants seeking practical knowledge and having a professional network.
+A controller should show their work readiness on CVs, resumes, and achievements.
+The candidate should also be well-equipped to learn generally accepted accounting principles.
+Internships help students gain experience and education.
+This prepares them for accounting jobs at firms.
+Students attend these programmes after graduating with university credits.
+Accountants have two options to gain knowledge and build a network: choose one.

-In smaller companies, the work experience requirement might be lower.
-However, Financial Controllers would still need to perform all their duties and thus thoroughly understand accounting principles and financial management.
+In smaller companies, the work experience rule might be lower.
+Yet, financial controllers still have to do all their tasks.
+These tasks require knowledge of accounting and financial management.

 Photo by Nick Chong on Unsplash